Renovations and Improvements

 The livestock barns - sheep, horse, swine and cattle - are undergoing extensive renovations over the next few years.
 The structures will be renovated from top to bottom with updated roofing, flooring, lighting, restrooms and offices.

-• Horse Barn – Phase I of the project (exterior painting, window replacement, masonry repairs, and north restroom renovation and construction) will occur prior to the 2025 Fair.
-Phase II, which is the rest of the project, will begin immediately following the 2025 Fair and be completed in time for the 2026 Fair.
-The two-year, $13.1 million renovation project will include the following:
+• Horse Barn – Phase I of the project was completed prior to the 2025 Fair.
+Phase II began immediately following the 2025 Fair and will be completed in time for the 2026 Fair.
+The two-year, $13.1 million renovation project includes the following:

 • Masonry, sheet metal, and roofing restoration